A crystalline incarnation of Berthelot's conjecture and K\"unneth formula for isocrystals: Tannakian categories of connections and crystalline fundamental group

 \begin{lem} Let $R$ be a ring and let $(A,\Delta_A)$ be a differential $R$-algebra such that $\Delta_A$ is a finitely generated $A$-module and let $S$ be a multiplicative subset of $R$.
 Then $\Diff(A)$ is an $R$-linear category and the functor

-is fully faithful and monoidal.
+is a fully faithful tensor functor.
 If $A$ is Noetherian then the above functor is also exact and preserves internal homomorphisms. \end{lem} \begin{proof} Set $R'=S^{-1}R$ and $A'=S^{-1}A$.
-The monoidality follows from construction.
-For the fully faithfulness, given two differential $A$-modules $(M,\nabla_M)$ and $(N,\nabla_N)$ we want to show that the natural map
+The fact that the functor is a tensor functor follows from construction.
+For the full faithfulness, given two differential $A$-modules $(M,\nabla_M)$ and $(N,\nabla_N)$ we want to show that the natural map